IndraNandagopal/Web-Design-Challenge/README.md

   * An explanation of the project

   * Links to each visualizations page.
-There should be a sidebar containing preview images of each plot.
+There is a sidebar containing preview images of each plot.
 Clicking an image will take the user to that visualization.

+`Landing_Page_Large`
 ![Landing_page_Large](assets/images/Landing_page.png)

+`Landing_Page_Small`
 ![Landing_page_small](assets/images/Landing_small.png)

 * Four `visualization pages` stored in the `visualizations` folder, each with the following elements: